 intentionally or repeatedly violating any WECC Bylaw;

-materially breaching or intentionally violating any FERC Order or arbitration decision issued pursuant to these Bylaws;
+materially breaching or intentionally violating any FERC Order ;

 willfully obstructing any lawful purpose or activity of WECC; or

 remaining inactive as described in Section 5.7.

 The Board will give the affected Member not less than twenty-one (21) days prior written notice of any proposed suspension or termination, which will include the specific basis for the proposed action and, if applicable, instructions on curing the problem.
 Prior to terminating a membership, the Board will consider any information provided by the Member in response to the notice described herein.